GoSecure/pyrdp/README.md

 certificate could increase your success rate.

 #### Cloning a certificate
-You can clone a certificate by using `pyrdp-clonecert.py`:
+You can clone a certificate by using `pyrdp-clonecert`:

 ```
-pyrdp-clonecert.py 192.168.1.10 cert.pem -o key.pem
+pyrdp-clonecert 192.168.1.10 cert.pem -o key.pem
 ```

 The `-o` parameter defines the path name to use for the generated private key.